Irish in the NFL

 The National Football League is a rich environment for Irish influence.
 With the Super Bowl taking over the airwaves today it is perhaps fitting that we note the top twenty Irish-Americans in the NFL, past and present.

 Pete Carroll: Two of his grandparents were Irish emigrants.
 Ironically he grew up in the San Francisco Bay Area.
 Did a super job with USC and now has Seattle poised to go win their first Super Bowl.

 Colin Kaepernick: Biological grandson of Margaret Anne Curran from Cork, though he is adopted.
-The successor-in-waiting to Peyton Manning and Tom Brady, especially if he wins the Super Bowl.

 Tom Coughlin: Former Catholic seminarian from Waterloo, NY.
 Cagey old New York Giants coach pulled off two Super Bowl victories against all odds.
-Still one of the best in the business despite a bad 2013.

 Mick McCarthy: Took the Green Bay Packers to the Super Bowl winner’s circle in 2010 when they defeated his hometown Pittsburgh Steelers.
 He holds, arguably, the toughest coaching job in the league given the outsize reputation of Vince Lombardi.
 McCarthy is always in his shadow.
 Lombardi would love this working class son of an Irish fireman and pub owner.